parrt/cs601/lectures/webapp.md

 ## Old-school

 cgi-bin accepted requests and generated HTML, which was sent back to the browser.
 After cgi-bin, came php which was executed code on the server as well and emitted HTML back to the browser.
 As I understand it, php was also stateless; each request required the loading of any state from a database.
-It does have sessions however.
+It did have sessions however.

 The generated page is more or less static once it gets to the browser.